How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Laser coagulation

-Such an operation does not involve anesthesia, and its duration is up to 20 minutes.
-In specialized institutions, the operation is performed on an outpatient basis, and the patient is sent home on the same day.
-In hospitals, the patient is observed for one week.
+This operation does not require anesthesia, and its duration is up to 20 minutes.
+In specialized institutions, the operation is performed on an outpatient basis, and the patient goes home on the same day.
+The patient is observed in hospitals for one week.

-With laser coagulation, instead of anesthesia, special eye drops, an anesthetic, are used.
+During laser coagulation, instead of anesthesia, special eye drops and an anesthetic are used.
 After their application, the patient is injected with a drug that enlarges the pupil.
-As soon as the drug has begun to act, the doctor installs a special optical lens that focuses the laser beams.
-With the help of such a device, individual beams are collected into a beam and directed to the area of detachment.
-In the course of the operation, areas appear where, as a result of protein breakdown, the retina is “soldered”.
-Such "adhesions" will prevent further detachment.
+As soon as the drug begins to act, the doctor installs a special optical lens that focuses the laser beams.
+With the help of such a device, individual rays are collected into a beam and directed to the area of detachment.
+As the operation progresses, areas appear where, as a result of protein breakdown, the retina is “soldered together.”
+Such “adhesions” will prevent further detachment.

-The patient is located in a special chair, in a sitting position.
-During exposure, slight discomfort may be felt due to the action of the laser, which is expressed in bright light flashes.
-Some patients may experience dizziness or nausea as a result of such outbreaks.
-The process of complete adhesion of the delaminated areas takes about two weeks.
-After this period, the patient must come to the doctor to diagnose the results.
+The patient is placed in a special chair, in a sitting position.
+During exposure, slight discomfort may be felt due to the action of the laser, expressed in bright flashes of light.
+Some patients may experience dizziness or nausea as a result of these outbreaks.
+The process of complete adhesion of the detached areas takes about two weeks.
+After this period, the patient must visit a doctor to diagnose the results obtained.

-Laser coagulation is used to limit the area of rupture and thinned areas of the retina.
+Laser photocoagulation is used to limit the area of rupture and thinned areas of the retina

 Extrascleral filling

-Before performing this operation, the patient is assigned to bed rest.
-At rest, the fluid accumulated in the localization of the detachment forms a kind of bubble and acquires clear boundaries.
+Before performing this operation, the patient is prescribed bed rest.
+At rest, the liquid accumulated in the localization of the detachment forms a kind of bubble and acquires clear boundaries.
 This approach allows you to very accurately determine the areas that need to be affected.

 The operation consists of several stages.
 First, the outer layer of the eyeball is cut.
-With the help of a special apparatus, pressure is applied to the sclera of the eyeball.
-After the sclera is firmly pressed against the retina, the doctor marks all the damaged areas and makes special fillings.
+Using a special device, pressure is applied to the sclera of the eyeball.
+After the sclera is tightly pressed to the retina, the doctor marks all damaged areas and makes special fillings.

 The main material for their manufacture is most often silicone.
-Such a seal is placed under the mesh and is coupled to the sclera.
-In order for the seal not to move, it is fixed with special threads.
-The liquid accumulating in the places of rupture is absorbed by the pigment layer.
-In the later stages of the disease, when its amount is several times higher than normal, an incision in the sclera may be required in order to remove it.
+This filling is installed under the retina and adheres to the sclera.
+To prevent the filling from moving, it is secured with special threads.
+The liquid that accumulates at the rupture sites is absorbed by the pigment layer.
+In the later stages of the disease, when its amount is several times higher than normal, an incision of the sclera may be required in order to remove it.

-Sometimes additional mesh reinforcement may be required.
+Sometimes additional mesh fastening may be required.
 In such cases, a special mixture of gases is pumped into the vitreous body.
-In order for the gas to reach the desired point, the patient must focus his vision on a certain point indicated by the doctor.
-In situations where it is necessary to restore the volume of the vitreous body, an isotonic solution is introduced into it.
+In order for the gas to reach the required point, the patient must focus his vision on a certain point indicated by the doctor.
+In situations where it is necessary to restore the volume of the vitreous body, an isotonic solution is injected into it.
 After all the manipulations, the outer layer of the eyeball is sutured.

-The extrascleral filling procedure is highly complex and can only be entrusted to a true professional.
-In ninety-five percent of cases, specialists manage to succeed and stop retinal detachment.
-The main point in this matter is the timely detection of the disease.
+The extrascleral filling procedure is highly complex, and can only be entrusted to a true professional.
+In ninety-five percent of cases, specialists are able to succeed and stop retinal detachment.
+The main point in this issue is the timely detection of the disease.

-Sealing of the sclera is the convergence of the layers of the retina by creating an area of depression of the sclera from the outside.
+Scleral filling is the bringing together of the layers of the retina by creating an area of scleral depression from the outside.

 Vitrectomy

-This technique of surgical intervention is carried out in a hospital, and most often it is in the nature of additional treatment after extrasleral filling.
+This method of surgical intervention is performed in a hospital, and most often has the nature of additional treatment after extrasleral filling.
 The procedure is performed under anesthesia.

-In certain areas of the sclera, the doctor makes holes.
+The doctor makes holes in certain areas of the sclera.
 Special tools are inserted into these holes.
-After that, the specialist begins to directly affect the vitreous body, partially or completely removing it.
+After this, the specialist begins to directly influence the vitreous body, partially or completely removing it.
 Instead, a special mixture of gas or silicone oil is installed.

 Complications and their consequences

 1. Inflammation.
-It is manifested by redness of the eyeball, severe itching and lacrimation.
+It manifests itself as redness of the eyeball, severe itching and lacrimation.
 As a preventive measure, eye drops containing an antiseptic can be prescribed.

-2. Change in visual perception.
+2. Changes in visual perception.
 After the procedures, vision may temporarily lose its sharpness.
 Ophthalmologists recommend wearing special glasses during the postoperative period.
 The recovery period can take up to three months.

 3. Strabismus.
-This side effect was found in almost fifty percent of patients who underwent an extrascleral filling procedure.
-It is usually caused by damage or improper fusion of muscles.
+This side effect was found in almost fifty percent of patients who underwent extrascleral filling procedures.
+Usually caused by damage or improper fusion of muscles.

 4. Increased pressure in the visual organs.
 Such consequences after surgery develop very rarely.
 Sometimes they cause glaucoma.
-Given the complexity of the disease, there is a possibility of a second procedure in order to remove the filling.
+Given the complexity of the disease, there may be a possibility of a repeat procedure in order to remove the filling.

 5. Narrowing of visual perception.
-This side effect is the result of improper laser photocoagulation of the retina.
-In rare cases, pathology is associated with a progressive stage of the disease.
+This side effect is the result of improper laser coagulation of the retina.
+In rare cases, the pathology is associated with a progressive stage of the disease.

 The likelihood that the disease will spread to other areas of the retina is about twenty percent.
 In order to avoid this, it is sometimes necessary to re-correct.

-If you know the primary symptoms of the manifestation of detachment, then it will not be so difficult to recognize it.
+If you know the primary symptoms of detachment, then recognizing it will not be so difficult

 Recovery period

-Recovery of vision after retinal detachment surgery takes quite a short time.
-With laser exposure, the patient is not subject to certain restrictions.
-The only requirement of the doctor may be the avoidance of strong physical exertion.
-Most experts recommend during the recovery period to carry out special exercises to strengthen the muscle tissue of the eyeball.
+Restoring vision after surgery for retinal detachment takes a fairly short time.
+During laser treatment, the patient is not subject to certain restrictions.
+The only requirement from the doctor may be to avoid strenuous physical activity.
+Most experts recommend performing special exercises during the recovery period to strengthen the muscle tissue of the eyeball.

-After extrascleral filling, retinal detachment in the postoperative period takes much longer.
+After extrascleral filling, retinal detachment of the eye, the postoperative period takes much longer.

 Experts announce the following list of restrictions: